 An effective feedback system is a two-way street where the contractor and the company can share insights, suggestions, and areas of improvement.
 The feedback system could be part of your check-in meetings, or you can have a dedicated platform to share and review feedback.
 Make sure that feedback is timely, constructive, and actionable.

 A successful contractor onboarding experience involves a series of interrelated steps, each contributing to a smooth and seamless transition.
-Here are eight crucial steps:
+Use the overview table below as a quick reference, then follow each step in detail.

 Step 1: Set Up Meetings with All Necessary Stakeholders Before the Onboarding Process Begins